zhangtreefish/google-app-engine-project/Lesson_2/00_Conference_Central/README.md

 ## Setup
 1. registered in the App Engine admin console, get application-id
-2. Update the value of `application` in `app.yaml` to the application-id
+2. Update the value of `application` in `app.yaml` to the application-id 'conference-2016'
-3. Go to your Google [Developer Console][4], Select your project -- select Enable and manage APIs
+3. Go to Google [Developer Console][4], select my project 'conference' -- select Enable and manage APIs
   -- select Credentials from the left-hand column
   -- Follow the instructions below for updating the user consent screen and creating the correct